jasonbak/jasonbak.github.io/_posts/notes/2018-12-18-personal-journal-analysis.md

 ---
 title: "&amp;TextEdit"
 note-title: ANALYSIS OF MY PERSONAL JOURNAL OF FOUR YEARS
 abstract: I've been consistently journaling since the start of my high school senior year (Sept 2014), producing around 337,000 words (or 320 pages of single-spaced 12 font) of unfiltered thoughts.
-This is a unique source of personal data that I used to reveal trends in my life that promote happier writing, which may be correlated to a happier life!
+This is a unique source of personal data that I used to reveal trends in my life that promote happier writing, which may be correlated with a happier life!
 permalink: /notes/personal-journal-analysis
 layout: note
 ---